akeneo/pim-api-docs/content/apps/create-app/activate-python.md

 # Retrieve GET query params from your own framework / http handler
 pim_url: str = params.get('pim_url')

-# Retrive your app's Client ID with your own system
+# Retrieve your app's Client ID with your own system
 client_id: str = storage.get("CLIENT_ID")

 # The activate URL should have the pim_url param